Approximating functions on stratified sets: Normally flat stratifications

 where the second inequality follows from the equivalence $\sigma(Y)\in Q\Longleftrightarrow Y\in \sigma^{-1}(Q)$.
 On the other hand, the matrix $Y=U\Diag z~V^\top$ achieves equality and lies in $\sigma^{-1}(Q)$, and this yields the claim.
 The symmetric case follows in the same way since the eigenvalue map $\lambda$ is also non-expansive. \end{proof}

-\begin{remark} {\rm Lemma~\ref{L:PA1sp} shows that in the particular case when $P_{ {\sigma^{-1}(Q)}}(X)$ is a singleton, so is $P_{Q}(\sigma(X))$, and we have equality in (\ref{eq:proj}).
+\begin{remark}{\rm Lemma~\ref{L:PA1sp} shows that in the particular case when $P_{ {\sigma^{-1}(Q)}}(X)$ is a singleton, so is $P_{Q}(\sigma(X))$, and we have equality in (\ref{eq:proj}).
 We furthermore have the appealing formula

-which captures the gist of the result. } \end{remark}
+which captures the gist of the result.} \end{remark}

-The proof of the following simple lemma may be found in \cite[Lemmas A.1, A.2]{alt_proj}, though the statement of the result is somewhat different. \begin{lemma}[(Permutations of projected points)] Consider an absolutely permutation-invariant set $Q\subset\R^n$ and a point $x\in\R^{n}_{+,\geq}$.
+The proof of the following simple lemma may be found in \cite[Lemmas A.1, A.2]{alt_proj}, though the statement of the result is somewhat different.

+\begin{lemma}[Permutations of projected points] Consider an absolutely permutation invariant set $Q\subset\R^n$ and a point $x\in\R^{n}_{+,\geq}$.
 Then for any point $y$ lying in $P_Q(x)$, there exists a signed permutation matrix $A$ on $\R^n$ so that $Ay$ lies in $\R^{n}_{+,\geq}\cap P_Q(x)$.
 The analogous statement holds in the symmetric case. \end{lemma}

-\begin{theorem}[(Lifts of stratifications)] Consider a partition $\mathcal A$ of a set $Q\subset \R^n$ into finitely many ${\bf C}^p$-submanifolds that are absolutely permutation-invariant.
-Assume furthermore that for each stratum $M$, the spectral set $\sigma^{-1}(M)$ is a ${\bf C}^p$-manifold.
-Then if $\mathcal A$ is a stratification of $Q$, then the family
+\begin{theorem}[Lifts of stratifications] Consider a partition $\mathcal A$ of a set $Q\subset \R^n$ into finitely many $C^p$ manifolds that are absolutely permutation-invariant.
+Then if $\mathcal A$ is a $C^p$-stratification of $Q$, the family

-is a stratification of $\sigma^{-1}(Q)$.
-The analogous statement holds for both Whitney and normally flat stratifications.
+is a $C^p$-stratification of $\sigma^{-1}(Q)$.
+The analogous statement holds for both Whitney~(a)-regular and normally flat $C^p$-stratifications.
 The case of symmetric matrices is analogous as well. \end{theorem}

-\begin{proof} Throughout the proof, we let $L$ and $M$ be arbitrary strata in $\mathcal A$.
+\begin{proof} First, we note that by \cite[Theorem~5.1]{spec_id}, each set $\sigma^{-1}(M)$ for $M\in \mathcal{A}$ is a $C^p$ manifold.
+Throughout the proof, we let $L$ and $M$ be arbitrary strata in $\mathcal A$.
 We first claim that the implication

 holds.
 Indeed consider a matrix $X\in\sigma^{-1}(L)$ and a singular value decomposition $X=U \Diag \sigma(X)~V^T$.
 Then there exists a sequence $x_i\to \sigma(X)$ in $M$.
 Observe that since $M$ is absolutely permutation-invariant, the matrices $X_i:=U\Diag x_i~V^T$ lie in $\sigma^{-1}(M)$ and converge to $X$.
 This establishes the validity of the implication.